DmitryGubanov/portfolio-backtester/README.md

 ```
 <img src="http://i.imgur.com/NuzTFZ0.png" alt="chart" />

 So on average we get 7.2% a year, but we would have had to weather a 56% drop during the 2008 recession (yikes).

+### Step 2

 Let's try to add bonds, a 'natural' hedge to stocks.
 ```
 $ python3.5 folio.py --portfolio 10000 --strategy stocks-and-bonds